Rostislav Krimer: Concert life

-Krimer is the founder and artistic director of the annual Yuri Bashmet International Music Festival, which has been held in Minsk, Belarus, since 2006.
+Krimer is the founder, general and artistic director of the annual Yuri Bashmet International Music Festival, which has been held in Minsk, Belarus as well as other cities internationally since 2006 more than 15 years.

 He performed at the 2014 Sochi Winter Olympic Games ‘Stars of the 21st Century’ concert along with Kronberg Academy Festival artists.

-In 2015, Krimer became the Chief-Conductor and Artistic Director of the East-West Chamber Orchestra, which is made up of laureates of Tchaikovsky, ARD, Long-Thibaud, concertmasters of best orchestras from the East and West.

-He plays concertos and recitals in duo regularly with the pianist Paul Badura-Skoda and the violinist Sergey Krylov.
+He was playing concertos and recitals for more than ten years in duo regularly with the pianist Paul Badura-Skoda as well as recorded a Mozart double concerto for ERP-Classics.
+It was the latest CD of Paul Badura-Skoda.
+Rostislav Krimer plays in a duo with violinist Sergey Krylov.

-In 2017 he worked together with legendary composer Krzysztof Penderecki and performed his piano concerto.
+Krimer closely worked together with legendary composer Krzysztof Penderecki and performed his piano concerto.
 In 2018 Rostislav Krimer together with Nils Mönkemeyer performed a premiere of new founded piece of Dmitry Shostakovich at the Shostakovich music festival in Gohrisch, Germany.

 The serie of Meczyslaw Weinberg 4 Chamber Symphonies released by Naxos gathered great reviews and 5 stars ratings all over the world including BBC Music Magazine, Gramophone, Classics Today, nominated for most prestigious awards such as ICMA and Opus Klassik as well as became CD of the Month by MusicWeb and CD of the Week by Norman Lebrecht.

+Since 2022 he is Intendant and Artistic Director of the East-West-Festival in Germany, which gather best artists from the East and West with a Moto "We Build Bridges".

+The Orchestra-For-Peace East-West Chamber Orchestra

+The Orchestra-For-Peace East-West Chamber Orchestra brings together lauretates of the Tchaikovsky, ARD, Queen Elisabeth, Long-Thibaud as well as concertmasters and leaders of orchestras like Royal Philharmonic Orchestra or Kremerata Baltica playing rare instruments such as Stradivarius, Guarneri del Gesù, Guadagnini, and Goffriller.
+This unique combination gives the East-West Chamber Orchestra its outstanding sound.

+The orchestra is based in the City of Beethoven - Bonn, Germany, and was founded by Rostislav Krimer in 2015.
+It has also been the resident orchestra of the Yuri Bashmet International Music Festival and has performed across Europe.
+The orchestra sees itself as an ambassador for transnational cooperation, peace, and cultural exchange throughout Europe and beyond.
+Since 2023, it has also became the orchestra-in-residence at the East-West-Festival in Germany.